Skip to content

 File and Directory Structure

-• /root/nginx: Directory containing the Docker Compose file for the reverse proxy.
+• /root/nginx: Contains the Docker Compose configuration for the Nginx proxy and Certbot.

-• /root/nginx/compose.yml: Docker Compose configuration for the Nginx-Certbot container.
+• /root/nginx/compose.yml: The Docker Compose file defining the Nginx service.

 Application Installation Process

-The Haltdos Community WAF is installed using the official installation script provided by the vendor.
-The process involves downloading the script to the root directory and executing it.
+The Haltdos Community WAF is installed using the official setup script provided by the developer.
+The installation process involves the following steps:

 2. Download the setup script from https://binary.haltdos.com/community/waf/setup.sh.

-4. Run the script to initiate the installation.
+3. Execute the script to install the application.

 cd /root